Inseminoid: Filming

 As filming progressed, the working relationship between Warren and Clarke broke down.
 According to Warren, Clarke often refused to follow instructions, opting instead to give his own interpretation of the script to a point where every scene featuring him became "an uphill struggle" to film.
 Warren remembered that during preparations for a fight scene, he lost his temper with Clarke: "Robin kept on ranting and raving about his ideas to the point where I couldn't take it any more.
 So I screamed at him to shut up and keep quiet.
 I told him I was the director and we would do the scene the way I said.
 He was shocked, he just stopped dead, and from that point on he hardly said a word."

-Warren's rapports with the rest of the cast were positive.
+Warren's rapport with the rest of the cast was positive.
 He described Geeson as "an absolute dream to work with" and praised her performance, arguing that it avoided being unintentionally comic.
 Gordon was similarly impressed, saying that Geeson fully embraced the role of Sandy and did not complain that it demeaned her as an actress.
 Warren also had memories of Beacham's "very professional" performance, recalling that "with tongue firmly in cheek, she would often wind me up by asking what her motivation was for a particular action, just as I about to call 'Action!', knowing full well that my answer would be, 'Because it's in the script'."

 Post-production

-Inseminoid was shot on 35 mm Eastman Kodak film with anamorphic lenses.
-Warren remembered that this format produced an "incredibly sharp image and what I would term as the 'American' look."
-The film was brightened during post-production following concerns that it would be harder to sell to television broadcasters if it appeared too dimly lit.
-Cuts were made to some of the more graphic shots of Sandy giving birth to ensure that the film would not be rejected by the British Board of Film Censors (BBFC).
+The film was brightened in post-production due to concerns that it would be harder to sell to television broadcasters if it looked too dimly lit.
+Cuts were made to the more graphic shots of Sandy giving birth to avoid the film being refused certification by the British Board of Film Censors (BBFC).
 According to Warren, editor Peter Boyle "had a natural feel for the material and managed to create just the right pace and rhythm throughout the film."
 The title sequence was produced by Oxford Scientific Films.

 Music

-As Inseminoids low budget precluded hiring an orchestra, Warren and composer John Scott agreed that the film should have an electronic score.
-The recording involved many hours of multi-tracking and overdubbing.
+As the low budget precluded hiring an orchestra, Warren and composer John Scott agreed that the film should have an electronic score.
+The recording involved many hours of multitracking and overdubbing.
 Warren described the completed soundtrack as an "amazing achievement", noting that electronic scores were still "quite experimental" at the time.
-The soundtrack was released as an LP record in 1982.
+The soundtrack was released on LP record in 1982.